Trulicity Results: What the Real Numbers Show in 2026

 - Receptor target: GLP-1 receptor

 When people ask "does Trulicity work?", the honest answer is: yes, for most people who reach the maintenance dose and stay on it.
-A1c reductions of 1.0-1.6% and modest weight loss.
-Cardiovascular benefit in REWIND.
+A1c reduction of ~1.0–1.5% and weight loss of 2–4 kg at higher doses.
 The harder question is who responds best and why.

 What the Trials Show